 Another way the bar could be lifted is by real-time donations.
-People are going to see very many political advertisements over the coming weeks and they are not going to know who paid for them.
+People are going to see many political advertisements over the coming weeks and they are not going to know who paid for them.
 I think the people of Queensland have a right to know who paid for those ads.
 But the biggest reform that needs to be made is to remove the amendments made by Minister Crisafulli and the Newman government which enhanced—greatly enhanced—the powers of mayors throughout Queensland.

 In the old days we had a respected position of town clerk or shire clerk.
 Elected councillors and mayors did not instruct and bully staff.
 That was not allowed.
 What I am calling for is Westminster principles in local governments so that mayors, sometimes in concert with CEOs, cannot bully staff to breach statutory guidelines for their own self-serving interests.

 In 2015, having the CCC as your own ICAC, was a bit like having a poodle as your own fierce watchdog.
 However, following our campaign the government made changes to improve transparency and accountability.

 Other Reference Material and Pictures